makerdao/pe-checklists/core/standards.md

 ### Dependencies

 We try to keep our repos relatively dependency free.
 We do not rely on external contract libraries (i.e. Open Zeppelin) and try on only import submodules that are absolutely necessary as this keeps the cascading updates to a minimum.

+### Antipatterns

+In order to limit contract complexity, we also tend to stay away from inheritance patterns.

+We believe that upgradeable proxies are an antipattern.
+If you need upgradeability, it should be handled with modular design and permission given to the Pause Proxy.